 Alliance Defending Freedom is the nation’s largest legal organization committed to protecting religious freedom, free speech, marriage and family, parental rights, and the sanctity of life.
 And we don’t just stand for freedom—we win.
 Within only a few short weeks of our launch in 1994, ADF was funding a case at the U.S. Supreme Court and supported our first victory.
 Since then, we have played various roles in 74 Supreme Court victories, and since 2011, we have directly represented parties in 15 victories at the Supreme Court.
 These victories have been on behalf of pastors, churches, religious organizations, college students, family-owned businesses, pro-life pregnancy centers, town councils, and many others.
 Learn more about our current or pending Supreme Court cases as well as our past victories below.

 Alliance Defending Freedom currently has no Supreme Court cases that are pending a decision.
 Check out ADF’s most recent Supreme Court victory, 303 Creative v.
-Elenis, or our other cases pending a cert grant below.
+Elenis, or our other cases pending a cert decision below.

 Supreme Court Cases Pending Cert Grant

 Brian Tingley is a licensed marriage and family counselor of over 20 years in Tacoma, Washington.
 He works with children, adults, and couples dealing with marital and family conflicts, sexual orientation and gender identity struggles, depression, anger, and stress management.

 However, in 2018, the state of Washington passed a law that would censor conversations between clients and counselors like Brian by dictating which personal goals they can or can’t talk about.
 Brian could violate the law simply by having conversations with his clients on matters of gender, sexual orientation, sexual behaviors, or sexual attractions that the government doesn’t like.
 The law threatens Brian with fines of up to $5,000 per violation, suspension from practice, and even permanent revocation of his license.